shellspec/shellspec/README.md

 It runs a command within subshell.
 Practically, it can also call a shell function.
 The command does not have to be a shell script.

-NOTE: This is not supporting coverage measurement.
+NOTE: This does not support coverage measurement.

 ```sh
 When run touch /tmp/foo # run `touch` command.